If there’s one area we want to lose fat and tone up is the lower belly—more specifically the lower abs.

 1. Reverse Crunch

 The reverse crunch is a core and abdominal strengthening exercise you can do on the floor.
-By bringing up the legs instead of the upper body, you can target the low side of your abdominals with this crunch variation.
+By bringing up the legs instead of the upper body, you can target the abdominal muscles below your belly button.

 It’s one exercise that’s really underrated and underutilized but comes with massive benefits.

-Lie flat on your back with your lower back pressed to the ground.
+- Lie faceup to the floor.
 Bend your knees and keep your feet flat.
-Extend your arms next to your hips.
+Place your arms next to your body and hands by the hips.

 2. Cross Body Climber